-KidneyLink is the only comprehensive resource on kidney transplantation for the millions of Americans affected by chronic kidney disease (CKD), written and reviewed by top medical professionals.
+KidneyLink is the only comprehensive resource on kidney transplantation for the millions of Americans affected by chronic kidney disease (CKD).

 Kidney Transplant Now or Later?

 Researchers have created a free, web-based tool to help patients decide whether to accept a less-than-ideal deceased donor kidney immediately, or wait for a healthier one in the future.
 Learn more.

 Lab-Grown Functional Kidney

 Around 100,000 individuals in the U.S. are on a waiting list for a kidney transplant.
 Could this new technology be the answer for those in need of a kidney transplant?
 Learn more.

 Researchers may have a model for surgeons wishing to perform human laparoscopic kidney transplant in the future.
 Learn more.

 Living donation is key to finding kidney compatibility.
 Learn more.

 The results of this study may one day alleviate the transplant organ shortage.
 Learn more.

 America's obesity epidemic has not spared patients hoping for a new, life-saving kidney.
 Learn more.